goobz22/goobs-cache/README.md

 If you have any questions, suggestions, or feedback, please feel free to reach out to us through the following channels:

 GitHub Issues: https://github.com/goobz22/goobs-cache/issues

 Email: mkgoluba@technologiesunlimited.net

 We appreciate your interest in goobs-cache and look forward to hearing from you.

+Use as you see fit.

+If you need expanded capabilities or have input on the current state of things feel free to comment.
+Going to include testing and monitoring and logging to allow ability to see cache hits and database usage.
+Believe there is a good opportunity for doing data backups through logging the flow of data to the database.
+Prefetching can and will be optimized.

 Happy caching!